nexpy/nexpy/doc/source/pythongui.rst

  plt = pyplot

-If you require a different set of imports or prefer alternative abbreviations, edit the configuration file in ~/.nexpy/config.py.
+If you require a different set of imports or prefer alternative abbreviations, edit the configuration file using``Open Startup Script...`` in the Script Menu.

 Fitting NeXus Data
 ------------------